NCAR/climate-primer-water/doc/ch5_attribution.rst

-The case study in the pop-out below of surface temperature changes over time provides a visualization of natural variability and its sensitivity to spatial- and temporal-scales, along with sensitivity and detection of secular anomalies and trends.
+The case study in the pop-out below of surface temperature changes over time provides a visualization of natural variability and its sensitivity to spatial and temporal scales, along with sensitivity and detection of secular anomalies and trends.

 .. dropdown:: Natural variability case study